 (a) Use the Confidential Information only for the purpose of evaluating a possible business transaction or relationship between the parties and for no other purpose;

-(b) Restrict disclosure of the Confidential Information solely to those employees with a "need to know" and not disclose it to any other person or entity without the prior written consent of the disclosing party;
+(b) Restrict disclosure of the Confidential Information solely to those employees of Company and Company’s Affiliates with a "need to know" and not disclose it to any other person or entity without the prior written consent of the disclosing party.
+“Affiliates” means any entity or entities directly or indirectly controlling, controlled by, or under the common control with another entity.
+For the purposes of this definition, “controlling, controlled by, or under the common control with” means the right to exercise, directly or indirectly, greater than fifty percent (50%) of the voting rights attributable to the shares, partnership interests, membership shares, or similar evidence of ownership or control of a controlled entity.;

 Execute written agreements with its employees sufficient to enable it to comply with all the provisions of this Agreement, if appropriate;